parsdevkit/.github/profile/README.md

-# Welcome to Pars DevKit on GitHub! 👋
+# Welcome to Pars Dev Kit on GitHub! 👋

-This is the official GitHub profile for the **Pars DevKit** project.
+This is the official GitHub profile for the **Pars Dev Kit** project.
 We are dedicated to providing developers with the tools and resources they need to build powerful and efficient software solutions.

 ## About Us

-Pars DevKit focuses on enabling developers to create robust, scalable, and maintainable applications by offering:
+Pars Dev Kit focuses on enabling developers to create robust, scalable, and maintainable applications by offering:

 - **Modular Libraries:** Build your project with well-designed and reusable components.
 - **Comprehensive Documentation:** [Explore our Docs](https://docs.parsdevkit.net)